Karen Bryant: Career

 After completing her post-secondary education, Bryant coached the girls basketball team at Woodinville High School between 1993 and 1996.
 Bryant then worked in project management before joining the American Basketball League in 1996.
 While in the ABL, Bryant started out as the director of basketball operations for the Seattle Reign.
 After becoming an assistant general manager for the Reign, Bryant was named their general manager in February 1998 after Jim Weyermann stepped down from his position.
 In December 1998, Bryant ended her general manager position with the Reign upon the closure of the ABL.

 In 1999, Bryant joined the newly formed Seattle Storm in the WNBA as their vice president.
 She remained as the Storm's vice president until she was named chief operating officer in November 2003.
 While adding an executive position in communications in 2006, Bryant continued to work as chief operating officer until becoming the Storm's chief executive officer in 2008.

 Bryant remained as CEO until she left the Storm in 2014 and was replaced by Alisha Valavanis.
 After ending her basketball position, Bryant switched to football safety after she joined Atavus Sports in 2017 as their chief operating officer.
 In 2021, Bryant began working in consulting when she helped create KB2 Sports.
 The following year, Bryant became a co-owner of the NJ/NY Gotham FC.

 On January 3, 2023, Bryant was named the new Chief Administrative Officer and General Manager of the Los Angeles Sparks in the WNBA.
+Bryant led the search for her replacement and on January 5, 2024 Raegan Pebley was named Sparks GM.